psse-cpu/fixed-size-array/README.md

 # @psse-cpu/fixed-size-array

-### :warning: :warning: Might contain bugs, do not use
+### :warning: deprecated, do not use

+`Object.seal` only fails silently on the Node.js REPL, it fails when actually ran in a Node.js app.
+This package is not a native array and will give more headaches than benefits.

 JS/TS package to emulate fixed-size arrays from C/C++/Java and even Dart.
 Only used in SE-1222 (Data Structures) exercises.
 Not for production use.